*Investing Simple is affiliated with Fundrise and we may earn commissions if you click on a Fundrise link*

 Banks and financial institutions offer interest as an incentive for customers to keep their money in the bank account.
 Banks then lend out this money to people and companies who are looking for loans.

 Many of these banks compete to offer the best interest rates, encouraging more deposits to their institution.
-For example, online brokerage Betterment currently offers a savings account with over a 1.78% APY interest rate.
+For example, online brokerage Betterment currently offers a savings account with an above-average interest rate.

 Dividend stocks have a similar compounding effect to savings accounts.
 Dividend stocks pay dividends on a monthly or quarterly basis to shareholders.

 Capital appreciation within stocks can also have a compounding effect.
-Growth in the equity of companies has the ability to compound returns over time.
-As companies retain earnings and reinvest into the company itself, rather than pay out earnings to shareholders, they are attempting to generate even more return with that capital.
+Growth in the equity of companies can compound returns over time.
+As companies retain earnings and reinvest those earnings into the company itself, rather than pay out earnings to shareholders, they are attempting to generate even more return with that capital.

-If you are trying to figure out how much money you can make with compound interest, there are tools on the internet available for free called compound interest calculators.
+If you are trying to figure out how much money you can make with compound interest, there are several free tools available called compound interest calculators.

 The FIRE Movement focuses on saving as much money as possible and benefiting either through compound interest from savings accounts or investment portfolios.
 However, that is not the only option when it comes to creating passive income.
-In fact, there are many different ways to earn passive income.
+Despite what you may believe, there are many different ways to earn passive income.

 Investing in real estate is one of the top ways to earn passive income.
-There are many different types of ways to invest in real estate.
-For example, you can buy a duplex, rent out half and live in the other half.
+There are many different ways to invest in real estate and they don't all involve dealing with tenants.

-Investing in stocks can be risky, but investors have the ability to build long term wealth by choosing smart investments.
+Investing in stocks can be risky, but investors can build long-term wealth by choosing smart investments.
 You can take advantage of compounding your returns by investing in stocks.

 Stock market investing isn't for everyone, but if you are looking for a passive way to grow your wealth then it can't be overlooked.

-The bond or the agreement to lend money for interest has been around for hundreds of years.
-Bonds are a source of indebtedness which offer a fixed-income investment to the lender and a liability to the borrower.
+The bond, or the agreement to lend money for interest, has been around for hundreds of years.
+Bonds are a type of debt that offers a fixed-income investment to the lender and a liability to the borrower.

 In return for lending the borrower a principal amount, the lender typically repays a percentage of interest.
 There are many different types of bonds with various levels of risk.
 Investors can build a portfolio of bonds to generate passive income.

 Bonds come with different maturities, liquidity, and risk.
-Certain online investment platforms such as Betterment offer online savings accounts that invest in short term bonds and money markets.
+Certain online investment platforms such as Betterment offer online savings accounts that invest in short-term bonds and money markets.
 The Betterment Cash Reserve savings currently offers one of the highest interest rates on the market.